- Normal precautions

 There are heightened security concerns about the potential threat to Western citizens in Bangladesh and Irish citizens should remain vigilant while travelling in the country.
-Due to the risk of terrorist attacks, Irish citizens are advised to exercise caution in public places, to avoid large gatherings or venues frequented by expats/foreign tourists, and to keep informed of news reports or security developments.
-There have been a number of protests recently following the deaths of 2 students in a road traffic incident, some of which have turned violent.
+Due to the risk of terrorist attacks, Irish citizens are advised to exercise caution in public places, to avoid large gatherings or demonstrations, and venues frequented by expats/foreign tourists, and to keep informed of news reports or security developments.

 We advise against all but essential travel to the Chittagong Hill Tracts (this does not include Chittagong City).
 If you must visit the area, you should only stay in the main towns of Khagrachari, Rangamati and Bandarban and only travel on the main roads.
 There’s a risk of being caught up in clashes between rival groups engaged in conflict there.